gatsbyjs/gatsby/README.md

 ### Contributing to Gatsby v1

 We are currently only accepting bug fixes for Gatsby v1.
-All new features, docs enhancements, and other improvements _must_ be created against v2 (the `master` branch).
+No new features will be accepted.

 ## 💜 Thanks to Our Contributors and Sponsors